britishinfrance

 Saint Peter's Anglican Church, Chantilly

 St Peter's is an English-speaking, Anglican evangelical church for all ages and nationalities.
 We'd be happy to welcome you if you're a convinced Christian, curious about life's big questions, or anywhere in between.
-We also host various events and enjoy good links with our local community.
+We also host varios events and enjoy good links with our local community.
 Our Sunday Services are:

 9.00 am Traditional service (1st and 3rd Sunday of the month)